Difference Between Valence Bond Theory, and Molecular Orbital Theory

 Magnetic nature

-If all molecules orbitals in a molecules are doubly occupied the substance is diamagnetic.
-If one or more molecules orbital are singly occupied the substance is paramagnetic.
+If all molecule orbitals in a molecule are doubly occupied the substance is diamagnetic.
+If one or more molecules' orbital are singly occupied the substance is paramagnetic.

 Magnetic nature

-Paramagnetic:- When total number of electron in diamagnetic specie are Odd , 10,16.
+Paramagnetic:- When the total number of electrons in diamagnetic species is Odd, 10,16.

-Diamagnetic:- When total number of electron are Even.
+Diamagnetic:- When a total number of electrons are Even.

 >Chemistry basics for beginners